Join Us for the Hacks/Hackers AI x Journalism Summit 2025 (May 7–8)

 Source Detective: Using LLMs to Analyze Journalistic Attribution Patterns

 Explore how large language models are revolutionizing the analysis of source attribution in journalism.
 This session demonstrates how advanced prompt engineering can help newsrooms systematically examine their sourcing practices, from expert citations to anonymous sources.
-The presenters will share new research benchmarking different LLMs' abilities to extract and analyze attribution patterns, with practical applications for both individual reporters and newsroom-wide content analysis.
+Subbu Vincent, Director of Journalism and Media Ethics, Santa Clara University’s Markkula Center for Applied Ethics will share new research benchmarking different LLMs' abilities to extract and analyze attribution patterns, with practical applications for both individual reporters and newsroom-wide content analysis.
 Join us to see how this technology could transform source diversity tracking, ethical reporting practices, and the distinction between various forms of journalism through their sourcing patterns.

 Registration